 Work with your estate-planning attorney to determine and create appropriate structures for yourself and your family to help hold, manage, protect and transfer your new wealth.
 These can include wills, trusts, limited partnerships or LLCs, and other planning vehicles.
 If you are charitably inclined, you can also create a private foundation or donor-advised fund, which can fulfill not only family and personal goals, but also tax and financial ones, both before and after your liquidity event.

 Talk to a J.P.
-Morgan advisor about planning around your liquidity event and about a longer-term investment plan.
+Morgan professional about planning around your liquidity event and about a longer-term investment plan.

 Connect with a Wealth Advisor